dwoodjr/drexel-courses/GMAP 395/Module 4/submodules/GMAP 395 - Module 4C - Cinemachine and Camera Systems Fundamentals.md

 ---

-> [!tip] Remember: Great game cameras are like great lighting in photography - when done well, you don't notice the technique, you just feel the result!
+> [!tip] Remember: Great game cameras are like great lighting in photography - when done well, you don't easily notice the technique, you just feel the result!

 ---
 ---